konfuzio-ai/konfuzio-sdk/docs/sdk/tutorials/create-custom-categorization-ai/index_nb.md

         os.remove(temp_pt_file_path)
         return self.pipeline_path

-# Initialize the Project and the custom AI
 project = Project(id_=YOUR_PROJECT_ID)
 categorization_pipeline = CustomCategorizationAI(project.categories)

-# Use a small subset of Documents to test the AI so that the runtime is not too long
 categorization_pipeline.documents = [
         document for category in categorization_pipeline.categories for document in category.documents() ][:5]